bjackman/bjackman.github.io/_posts/2019-08-17-self-referential-pangrams.md

 So, how do we go about generating them?
 We can start the approach we took above, and by a little less naïve by noting that we do not need to append our tallies in alphabetical order.
-Perhaps by selecting the order of the tallies carefully we can incrementally build a sentence that is true at every step of the way.
-Indeed some letters do not appear in the words for any numbers so they can be tallied "for free" without fear of falsifying any as-yet-unwritten part of the sentence:
+By selecting the order of the tallies carefully we can avoid the "seven a's" issue we encountered earlier.
+And some letters do not appear in the words for any numbers so they can be tallied "for free" without fear of falsifying any as-yet-unwritten part of the sentence:

 > This pangram tallies one b, one c, five a's, two d's, one j, one k, two m's, two p's, one q, and one z